cake-contrib/Cake.Issues/docs/features.md

 * Reads warnings from [Markdownlint] logfiles.
 * Provides URLs for all issues.
-* Support for custom URL resolving using the [MarkdownlintAddRuleUrlResolver] alias.
+* Support for custom URL resolving using the [MarkdownlintAddRuleUrlResolver] alias (except for [MarkdownlintCliJsonLogFileFormat]).

 # Supported log file formats

 * [MarkdownlintLogFileFormat] alias for reading issues from [Markdownlint] output generated with `options.resultVersion` set to 1.
 * [MarkdownlintCliLogFileFormat] alias for reading issues from [markdownlint-cli] log files.
+* [MarkdownlintCliJsonLogFileFormat] alias for reading issues from [markdownlint-cli] log files created with the `--json` parameter.

   :::{.alert .alert-info}
   [markdownlint-cli] can be run with the [Cake.Markdownlint] addin.